8 Minute Read

 It feels good – you’re saving money without even thinking about it! – but how much of an impact will that pocket change make in the long run?

-Let’s take a closer look at what micro investing is, why it’s become a popular investing option, and if Dave recommends it as part of your investing strategy.
+Let’s take a closer look at what micro investing is, why it’s become a popular investing option, and whether or not I recommend it as part of your investing strategy.

 What are micro investing apps?